meng3540/parallel-patterns-histograms/README.md

 ![Interleaved Partitioning Diagram](/res/InterleavedPartitioning.jpg "Interleaved Partitioning Diagram")

-After running the program, we can see that there is some improvement over the base time:
+After running the program, we can see that there is little to no improvement over the base time:

 ![Interleaved Partitioning Timing](/res/InterleavingTime.png "Interleaved Partitioning Time")